XufengXufengXufeng/predict-Sin-by-using-RNN/README.md

 # predict-Sin-by-using-RNN
-use a simple RNN to predict time series data (sin).
-Show a dynamic way of trying with different activators and optimizers.
+This is a simple RNN to predict time series data (sin).
+It shows a dynamic way of trying with different activators and optimizers.

 * time series data is widely used in data analysis.
 The ability to predict along the time series is one of the main goals of analyzing time series data.